 Rolling Ridge Riding, Inc. is a therapy based horseback riding program for children with disabilities located north of Reidsville in Rockingham county.
-Rolling Ridge was founded by a pediatric physical therapist in 2000.
-Since that time, it has grown into a non-profit 501-c-3 charitable organization that serves children with special needs free of charge.
-Children and volunteers come from Rockingham, Stokes, Caswell, Alamance, and Guilford counties.
+Rolling Ridge Riding was founded by a pediatric physical therapist in 2000.
+Since that time, it has grown into a non-profit 501(c)(3) charitable organization that serves children with special needs free of charge.
+Children and volunteers come throughout North Central North Carolina and South Central Virginia.

-Rolling Ridge provides a place where parents can find a support system, children who are “different” find friends, self esteem, and soar to achieve new accomplishments.
-High School and College students find Rolling Ridge a great place to perform community service, and to be exposed to many different occupations as well.
+Rolling Ridge Riding provides a place where parents can find a support system, children who are “different” find friends, self esteem, and soar to achieve new accomplishments.
+High school and college students find Rolling Ridge Riding a great place to perform community service, and to be exposed to many different occupations as well.
 Many of our volunteers have gone on to colleges to major in pediatric therapies, nursing, and EC educational careers.
 One of our volunteers is currently in college preparing to get into veterinary school.
-Rolling Ridge has interacted with A&T State University’s exceptional children’s program, & Winston Salem State University has had two of their occupational therapy students affiliate with Rolling Ridge.
+Rolling Ridge Riding has interacted with A&T State University’s exceptional children’s program, & Winston Salem State University has had two of their occupational therapy students affiliate with Rolling Ridge Riding.
 It takes 3 volunteers for each handicapped child to ride.

-So how is Rolling Ridge able to give away so much, not charging for the horseback ride, tutoring, or therapies?
-Rolling Ridge requires that all families who are served participate in fundraising activities.
-The horse care budget alone is in the $27,000 to $30,000 range per year.
-Additionally, money is required to provide for insurances for the Rolling Ridge truck, horse trailer, and liability, and items to support the therapy program.
+So how is Rolling Ridge Riding able to give away so much, not charging for the horseback ride, tutoring, or therapies?
+Rolling Ridge Riding requires that all families who are served participate in fundraising activities.
+The horse care budget alone is in the $35,000 to $45,000 range per year.
+Additionally, money is required to provide for insurances for the Rolling Ridge Riding truck, horse trailer, and liability, and items to support the therapy program.

-For information on fundraisers, please check the Rolling Ridge website at www.rollingridgeriding.org, or get in touch with the executive director Kathryn Davis, Physical Therapist, at 349-4702 or by email at PT4kids@triad.rr.com.
+For information on fundraisers, please check the Rolling Ridge Riding website at www.rollingridgeriding.com, or get in touch with the executive director Kathryn Davis, Physical Therapist, at (336) 349-4702.